automatic-ripping-machine/automatic-ripping-machine/README.md

 ## Troubleshooting

-Check /opt/arm/log to see if you can find where the script failed.
+Check log files located /home/arm/logs/ (unless this is changed in your arm.yaml file) to see if you can find where the script failed.
 If you need any help feel free to open an issue.

 ## Contributing